 What I am about to say next probably sounds a little farfetched but this is exactly what happened.

 We arrived at the site where the army post had once stood, but it had been destroyed by wild elephants.
 There was no longer any human presence in the jungle that could help us.

 Things were continuing to go against us.

-Our quickest way out was to go back the way we had come but passing near the bears was tantamount to a death sentence.
+Our quickest way out of this nightmare was to go back the way we had come, but passing back near the bears was tantamount to a death sentence.